Maxim-Kolmogorov/cordova-plugin-push-notifications/README.md

 cordova add plugin 'path/to/plugin/in/system'
 ```

-And follow the instruction...
+And follow the instructions...

 ## Cordova

-Need Cordova version >= 9.0.0
+Required Cordova version >= 9.0.0

 Check via: